dansinker/tacofancy/distribution/README.md

 b) Completed tacos delivered (also into the home, please)

+-OR-

+c) Some people will be able to even get the items above for free

 This folder will contain the technologies necessary to both manage and execute the above.